IBM/flocker-driver/README.md

 The following components are required before using the plug-in:

 1. Install Flocker.
-2. Install and configure Beta release of IBM Spectrum Control Base Edition 3.2.0.
+2. Install and configure IBM Spectrum Control Base Edition.
 3. Configure storage connectivity and multipathing.

 **1. Install Flocker**